 Mariner Wealth Advisors provides investment advice and portfolio management for clients.
 The firm usually works in a discretionary fashion, meaning its advisors can make trades on behalf of a client.
 However, the advisors can accept restrictions and limitations, depending on the client’s goals.

 For clients with at least $100,000, Mariner Wealth Advisors runs a managed account program where it builds customized portfolios of equity and fixed income investments.
-For clients with less than $100,000, Mariner Wealth Advisors can also offer portfolio management, but would instead build the plan using ETFs from Charles Schwab rather than customized investments.
+For clients with less than $100,000, Mariner Wealth Advisors offers a robo-advisor.

 Here is a full list of services that the firm can offer its clients: